 Even after the liberal outcry about border militarization under Trump, Kamala Harris is far from the only Democrat who has embraced his vision.
 Mexican American electeds, and members of the South Texas congressional delegation in particular, are keen to propose quid pro quos in the Obama mold.
 Veronica Escobar, the congresswoman who represents the El Paso area, has been pushing a bipartisan bill that promises new pathways to citizenship, such as military service, in exchange for increased border militarization, including more funding for the Border Patrol, and a requirement that DHS extend physical barriers and detection technology.
 Representative Henry Cuellar, whose district spans from San Antonio to Laredo, created the Democrats for Border Security Task Force, a group that seeks to emphasize Democrats’ commitment to border security in future immigration reform bills.
 Defending the new task force, Cuellar said, “it doesn’t matter if we’re Hispanics.
 We want to see order.
 We want to see security.”
 These prominent Mexican American Democrats seem to have accepted that conservative border politics are necessary to appeal to border communities, Anglo and Latino alike — a premise that’s not only false, but self-defeating.

 The long history of the Chicano movement shows us that progressive, even radical politics can thrive in the borderlands.
 But by marginalizing those politics in the vain hope of winning over anti-immigration hardliners, Democrats have inadvertently helped foster a right-wing political environment at the border.
 To rebuild the social base of Mexican American radicalism — and demolish the infrastructure of militarism that supplanted it — will take time, but there are signs that this tradition is still alive.
-In 2020, students in El Paso joined radicals across the country to march against George Floyd’s murder, taking cues from Black radical traditions, much as Chicano activists did before them.
+In 2020, students in El Paso joined radicals across the country to protest George Floyd’s murder, taking cues from Black radical traditions, much as Chicano activists did before them.
 More recently, students at New Mexico State University in Las Cruces, less than fifty miles from El Paso, joined the national student movement to support Palestinian liberation, organizing an encampment and a sit-in at an administrative building.
 In many ways, this new surge of regional activism for Palestine continues decades of internationalist support among border people for global freedom struggles.
 Chicano organizers in the 1970s may have overestimated the electoral potential for a third party, but they were right in their assessment that Democrats are no allies of border liberation; similarly, the party will not rally behind the cause of Palestinian liberation, or of oppressed people’s right to self-determination in the U.S. and around the world.
 Today, as in the 1970s, Democrats are more inclined to build walls than tear them down.

 Gabriel Antonio Solis is a PhD candidate in history at Columbia University, where he studies the U.S.-Mexico border and the history of export-assembly plants in Taiwan.
 Originally from El Paso, Texas, he frequently writes about border history, labor struggles, and politics in non-academic outlets.